|

 Kim Hewett and I met in Newtown, a suburb in Sydney, Australia where we both lived for many years.
 We danced around each other for a long time but both of us had significant others and the timing was never right.
 However a few weeks after I returned from my first trip to Europe and Turkey in 1990 we met up again at a mutual friend’s birthday bash and the rest as they say, is history.
 Of the many passions we share, travel is a major one so in 1996 we set off on a six month trip around Europe, including six weeks in Turkey.

 From that moment on, wherever we went in Turkey over the following years, Kim’s heavy metal bodied 35mm film camera came with us, as well as a weighty zoom lens.
 A lot of our trips, particularly to the east of Turkey took place before Facebook was a big thing and Instagram didn’t exist.
 All our prior knowledge came from reading guidebooks and word of mouth.
 Kim didn’t know what to expect and made decisions as to what to photograph in the moment.
+I think it lends his take on Turkey in pictures a fresh and timeless feeling.

 I’m happy to say Kim has given me permission to share an updated version of his original presentation.
 I hope you like it.
 Let me know what you think by leaving a note in the comments section or by getting in touch with me via the contact page.